-- Response to the remote is delayed or erratic – If the door doesn’t immediately and properly respond to a signal from your remote or keypad, there are a number of things that might be wrong.
+- Response to the remote is delayed or erratic – If the door doesn’t immediately and properly respond to a signal from your remote or keypad, several things might be wrong.
 The obvious first place to look is at the batteries in your remote.
 If that doesn’t put things right, it is best to call for professional service.

-- Your door opener will have its say – Excessive chain noise, or grinding and loud humming from the motor are not normal.
+- Your door opener will have its say – Excessive chain noise or grinding and loud humming from the motor is not normal.
 The tracks should be kept clean, and not bowed or crimped.
 While you can manually operate a sectional garage door in a pinch without the motorized opener, most people are a little lost without it.
 Don’t wait until then.

 ADS Automatic Door Specialists strongly encourages annual tune-ups for your garage door.
 Like a doctor with a yearly check-up, this gives an important evaluation of the health of your door.
 Remember, maintaining your door adds to its longevity and can prevent potential damage to ceilings or frames.
 If you need an additional incentive, remind yourself: A little can save a lot.